-It is very important that particular attention be given to how he/she interprets the plate, and the part of the plate which he/she takes into consideration, must be determined.
+It is very important that particular attention be given to how he interprets the plate and the part of the plate that he takes into consideration has to be determined.

-As far as possible, the location of the response is described verbally, and put between brackets, e.g., (middle white; brown with green; etc.).
-When the location is very complex, this is shown on the location chart on which all plates appear in miniature.
-In each case, it is recommended that the precise location be indicated in this way.
+As far as possible, the location of the response is described verbally and put between brackets, e.g., (middle white; brown with green; etc.).
+When the location is very complex this is shown on the location chart on which all plates appear in miniature.
+In each case it is recommended that the precise location be indicated in this way.

-When a response is amplified too quickly, and if there is the slightest doubt about the part of the plate responded to, at the end of the examination of responses, it must be made certain what the precise location is.
-During his/her responding, the child should be bothered with questions as little as possible (see 25, 69).
-If the investigator doubts where precisely the child sees what he/she sees, he/she must ask him/her to indicate this with "where?"
+When a response is amplified too quickly and if there is the slightest doubt about the part of the plate responded to, at the end of the examination of responses, it has to be made certain what the precise location is.
+During his responding, the child should be bothered with questions as little as possible (see 25, 69).
+If the investigator doubts where precisely the child sees what he sees, he has to ask him to indicate this with "where?"

-Any question about the determinants as such, are forbidden, since such questions are always suggestive.
+Any question about the determinants, as such, are forbidden since such questions always are suggestive.
 In this regard, it is only permissible to asked, e.g., "Why do you say this is a crab?" (see 25, 66-67).

-Especially regarding movement responses, the orthopedagogic evaluator must be sure not to make any suggestions.
+Especially regarding movement responses, the orthopedagogic evaluator has to be sure not to make any suggestions.
 However, the child can be asked to describe them in greater detail.
-Here, it is very important to observe thoroughly the way he/she acts.
+Here it is very important to observe thoroughly the way he acts.

-After he/she finishes with all the plates, further inquiry can be made about the different plates, to eliminate the investigator's possible uncertainties.
+After he finishes with all of the plates, further inquiry can be made about the different plates to eliminate the investigator's possible uncertainties.

-However, with respect to younger children, Francis-Williams (65, 17) says a limited inquiry is desirable after each card is returned, because experience shows that, to about seven years, a child becomes restless, which makes inquiry at the end embarrassing, and because he/she often forgets what gave rise to his/her response.

-However, the investigator also must be warned against suggesting to the child that he "sees" more than he does; also the child should not be "misunderstood" since a younger child's language is still limited.
+However, with respect to younger children, Francis-Williams (65, 17) says a limited inquiry is desirable after each card is returned because experience shows that to about seven years a child becomes restless which makes inquiry at the end embarrassing and because he often forgets what gave rise to his response.
+However, the investigator also has to be warned against suggesting to the child that he "sees" more than he does; also the child should not be "misunderstood" since a younger child's language is still limited.